Discord Bot

 /set project <token> # Connect to your BetaHub project

-/set channel #bugs # Configure where bugs are posted
+/set bugs_channel #bugs # Configure where bugs are posted

 Enabling Features:

-/set ai true # Turn on AI detection
+/set listen_mode all # Turn on AI detection for bugs and support

 /set debug true # See why bot is/isn't acting on messages